lazywithclass/project-lamp/website/book/chapter2.markdown

           | Lam Name Term
           | App Term Term
 ```
-Believe it or not, despite its simplicity, the λ-calculus is a *Turing-complete* language.
+**Aside:** Believe it or not, despite its simplicity, the λ-calculus is a *Turing-complete* language.
 This is a fancy way of saying that the given language can encode *every* possible computation one should ever want to do.
 Should the reader desire to discover more on *how* the λ-calculus is Turing-complete, we refer them to myriad of historical sources and proofs concerned with it.

-For our purposes, we opt to provide extensions to the calculus with more familiar language expressions to perform more complex expressions, namely *conditional branches*, some arithmetic expressions and numbers.
-This, however, is not necessary since the language can already encode the extensions we include (albeit in a significantly more complex way).
-This brings us to the data representation of the λ-calculus that we will use for the remainder of this chapter:
+On top of the three base constructors for the λ-calculus, we opt to provide several extensions which represent some other basic computations, namely *conditional branches*, arithmetic and numbers.
+This brings us to the data representation of the λ-calculus that we use for the remainder of this chapter:
 {% basic_hidden calculus#instance showTerm :: Show Term where
   show (Num n)     = show n
   show (Sub x y)   = "(" <> show x <> " - " <> show y <> ")"